-This cost issue is not a major factor when exploiting user-owned infrastructure, i.e. the already available home users' wireless access points.
-Interestingly, both research and commercial efforts exist towards enabling peer-to-peer communities sharing Internet access through their wireless access points for mobile use [1][2].
-Moreover, the existence of numerous wireless access points in urban areas has brought closer the wider vision of Nicholas Negroponte, five years ago, of a "Wi-Fi 'lily pads and frogs' broadband system built by people for the people"[3], or neighbourhood self-organizing WMNs, according to Microsoft [4].
+This cost issue is not a major factor when exploiting user-owned infrastructure, i.e., the already available home users' wireless access points.
+Interestingly, both research and commercial efforts exist to enable peer-to-peer communities to share Internet access through their wireless access points for mobile use [1], [2].
+Moreover, the existence of numerous wireless access points in urban areas has brought closer the wider vision of Nicholas Negroponte, five years ago, of a "Wi-Fi 'lily pads and frogs' broadband system built by people for the people" [3], or neighborhood selforganizing WMNs, according to Microsoft [4].
 That is, in addition to providing a wireless (one-hop) link towards the Internet, users can form wireless mesh networks with their own wireless access points exploiting the large amount of unutilized connectivity, which could further facilitate people's access to the Internet.
-However, this is not their only potential value: among many others, they can also provide additional network capacity (e.g. for content distribution or games), enable the sharing of other resources such as storage (e.g. for backup services) and content (file sharing or caching), and offer services to mobile users and/or peer-to-peer applications.
-Additionally, as we argue later on, they could also strengthen the social capital4 between people living in the same neighbourhood (and close the gap between virtual and physical communities) by supporting a large variety of -possibly novel- social and collaborative applications.
+However, this is not WMN's only potential value: among many other advantages, WMNs also can provide additional network capacity (e.g., for content distribution or games), enable the sharing of other resources such as storage (e.g., for backup services) and content (file sharing or caching), and offer services to mobile users and/or peer-to-peer applications.
+Additionally, WMNs could also strengthen the social capital4 between people living in the same neighborhood (and close the gap between virtual and physical communities) by supporting a large variety of - possibly novel - social and collaborative applications.

 Finally, WMN deployment can be seen as an intermediate step towards more general ad-hoc, user-centric (including mobile users) environments.
-A user's physical neighbourhood offers a friendlier environment for being introduced to this type of communication (e.g. in most cases there are already many trusted from real life peers).
+A user's physical neighborhood offers a friendlier environment for being introduced to this type of communication (e.g., in most cases there are already many trusted users from real-life peers).
 Moreover, investment on this collaborative communication can be considered worthwhile, since their peers will remain for a long time in their vicinity.
-So, neighbourhood WMNs could play an additional role towards the 4G vision [6] by making people experience and exploit this type of communication.
+So, neighborhood WMNs could play an additional role towards the 4G vision [6] by motivating people to experience and exploit this type of communication.

-However, the interest in forming a neighbourhood wireless network may depend on the expansion of the wired Internet.
-If the wired Internet is available everywhere and non-congested, users might not have an obvious incentive to participate in a wireless architecture, because even "neighbourhood-oriented" services and communities could be supported through the Internet5.
-Nevertheless, even in this extreme case, neighbourhood WMNs have a
+However, interest in forming a neighborhood wireless network may depend on the expansion of the wired Internet.
+If the wired Internet is available everywhere and non-congested, users might not have an obvious incentive to participate in a wireless architecture, because even "neighborhood-oriented" services and communities could be supported through the Internet.5 Nevertheless, even in this extreme case, neighborhood WMNs have a specific value, obviously related to privacy and trust issues, but other factors are relevant as well as we present in the following.